-For assistance with your booking or receive more information, please call or email Fergal Harrington.
+For assistance with your booking or receive more information, please call or email Fergal.

 The itinerary of all our holidays will be tailored to meet the expected weather conditions and the duration of each holiday.

-On Day 1 our guests on the Mountains, Coast and Hidden Lakes Walking holiday arrive at Álaind Lodges (postcode V93AC80) or another nearby B&B in Sneem.
+On Day 1 our guests on the Dunkerron Walking Holiday arrive at Álaind Lodges (postcode V93AC80) or a partner B&B in Sneem.
 You’ll find directions and a map on our website.
 Please contact us if you require collection from Killarney Airport or Train Station.
 In the evening our small group of walkers gathers for a holiday briefing.

 Today’s walk is all about traversing the lower slopes of Sneem’s Dunkerron Mountains.
 Although these mountain are between 600m and 700m high, we’ll be keeping to a maximum height of approximately 400m.
 This means that we’ll get up close to the beautiful geological features of the Kerry Geo Park, no matter the weather.

 Venturing higher into the Dunkerrons of Sneem, we experience the ruggedness of these mountains which colliding continental plates began forming over 300 million years ago.
 Before this, believe it or not shallow tropical seas previously covered the land giving rise to their old red sandstone rock makeup.